 4. Learn about meal options offered for excursions.
 I just declined one that sounded good except for a cold-cut sandwich with chips for lunch!

 5. When you arrive, speak with guest relations, the maitre’d, or host(ess) and server.
-See if they have separate vegan or vegetarian menus and which items you can have.
+See if they have separate vegan or vegetarian menus and which items are acceptable to you.
 Knowing some key words and phrases in the language of the country you visit is helpful.
-I just asked a cook if the refried beans were sin carne (without meat) – and I was glad I did because they were not!

 Breakfast